-When your shape is dry, grab your silver sparkly Dimensional Magic.
+When your shape is dry, grab your silver Glitter Dimensional Magic.
 Much of the glitter in my new bottle of the formula had settled to the bottom, so I gently turned the bottle upside down and right side up a few times to even out the glitter throughout the bottle.
 Don’t shake it!
-Bubbles are your enemy when working with Dimensional Magic, and shaking creates them.
+Bubbles are your enemy when working with DM, and shaking creates them.

 Let your charm dry for 24 hours.
 I always make a sign to place next to any Dimensional Magic projects as they dry to keep my husband from accidentally setting something on them.
 I don’t know what all of you crafters with kids do to keep your work safe!
 Lock and key?
 Feel free to leave tips on this in the comments.

 After 24 hours, your Christmas necklace will be dry and clear.
 If any pesky bubbles show up over night, remember the lighter trick to get rid of them!
 String the charm on a piece of embroidery floss, and you’ve got a cute holiday necklace, gift accent or key charm.